-- Having options — fixed rate energy plans have become so popular that you have your choice for cheapest, longest fix, and with or without cancellation fees
+Having options — fixed rate energy plans have become so popular that you have your choice for cheapest, longest fix, and with or without an early exit fee

-A price decrease announcement, meaning your paying over the odds.
+A price decrease announcement, meaning you're paying over the odds.
 (However, you can find fixed plans that do not have a cancellation fee, so you’re free to switch plans if prices drop)

-- Exit and cancellations fees.
-These can range between £25 - £50 for switching away before your contract is up
+Early exit / cancellations fees.
+These can range between £5 - £60 for switching away each fuel type before your tariff ends.